Remarks on Automorphism and Cohomology of Cyclic Coverings: Hodge Decomposition for Finite Cyclic Coverings

 $\bullet$ $(n, m, k)=(2, 2, 3)$.
 In this case, the canonical sheaf $\kappa_X=f^*\OO_{\PP^2}(1)$ is ample.
-We refer to a criterion in \cite[Theorem $1'$]{LWP77} characterizing the cup product is injective.
+We refer to a theorem \cite[Theorem $1'$]{LWP77} characterizing the cup product is injective.
 We note that the proof of \cite[Theorem $1'$]{LWP77} is algebraic and holds for any characteristic though the statement is for a complex compact K\"ahler manifold.
-Moreover, as it emphasizes, the first two assumptions in \cite[ Theorem 1]{LWP77} imply the hypothesis in \cite[Theorem $1'$]{LWP77}.
-In our case, it suffices to verify the second assumption of \cite[ Theorem 1]{LWP77}, which is equivalent to verify $H^0(X, \Omega^1_{X}\otimes \OO_{X}(1))=0$.
+Moreover, the first two assumptions in \cite[ Theorem 1]{LWP77} imply the hypothesis in \cite[Theorem $1'$]{LWP77}.
+Then in our case, it suffices to verify the second assumption of \cite[ Theorem 1]{LWP77}, which is equivalent to verify $H^0(X, \Omega^1_{X}\otimes \OO_{X}(1))=0$.
+By the projection formula and Lemma \ref{lemma5.4}, we have